 What are the benefits and harms of the use of subcutaneous (under the skin) sensors for continuous glucose monitoring (CGM) with or without an algorithm (a set of mathematical rules) to correct too high or too low levels of blood glucose versus intermittent modalities to measure blood glucose with or without an algorithm to guide the correction of too high or too low blood glucose in preterm infants 1. at risk of too high or too low levels of blood glucose; 2. with proven too low levels of blood glucose; and 3. with proven too high levels of blood glucose?

 Newborns born too early ('preterm') are susceptible to levels of blood glucose that are too high or too low.
 Most preterm babies with these abnormal concentrations have a full recovery, or only mild problems.
 For some preterm babies with extremely high or low (or more prolonged) blood glucose, this may lead to death or to problems later in life.

 The aim of this updated review was to assess whether the use of CGM could improve the long-term development or reduce deaths in preterm newborns.
 CGM devices are inserted subcutaneously, and provide data on blood glucose in real time.
 The standard method of measuring blood glucose consists of measuring blood glucose concentrations intermittently by withdrawing small amounts of blood, often by heel pricks.

-We collected and analyzed all relevant studies to answer the review question, and found four studies enrolling 138 babies.
-Three of those studies compared the use of CGM to intermittent modalities, and one study evaluated CGM combined with an algorithm versus CGM as a standalone tool to correct low and high glucose levels.
+We collected and analyzed all relevant studies to answer the review question, and found four studies enrolling 300 babies.
+These studies compared the use of CGM to intermittent measurements in infants at risk of too high or too low levels of blood glucose.

 How up-to-date is this review?

-We searched for studies that were available up to 25 September 2020.
+We searched for studies that were available up to 1 April 2021.